mikroko/mikroko/README.md

 - 👋 Hi, I’m @mikroko
-- 👀 I’m interested in hahaha
+- 👀 I’m interested in reading?
-- 🌱 I’m currently learning c/c++
+- 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on niubi people
 - 📫 How to reach me dream